 Such is the new pattern of a holiday.
-See as many places as possible . . . an hour here, half an hour there . . . this beach is crowded . . . let's go to another . . . that too is a mass of refugees from the towns. . .
+See as many places as possible . . . an hour here, half an hour there . . . this beach is crowded . . . let's go to another ... that too is a mass of refugees from the towns. . . .
 How about Cornwall . . .
 Plymouth . . .
 Sidmouth . . .
-Exmoor . . .
-Porlock . . . ?
+Exmoor ...
+Porlock ...?

-Everywhere the racing rubber wheels-bed and breakfast tourists all on the main routes.
+Everywhere the racing rubber wheels -bed and breakfast tourists all on the main routes.
 The old idea of a holiday being a real rest is gone.
-Once it meant lodgings for a fortnight or three weeks, getting to know the sitting room, the bedroom with the bathing dress hanging from the window sill beside the sandshoes, the new friends day after day; and at last-"Oh well, hope to see you next year!"
+Once it meant lodgings for a fortnight or three weeks, getting to know the sitting room, the bedroom with the bathing dress hanging from the window sill beside the sandshoes, the new friends day after day; and at last-" Oh well, hope to see you next year !"

-You had fond memories of a place you knew all your life, instead of turning oneself into a mechanical nerve-centre hoping to find the ideal over the next hill, somewhere "away from it all."

-I've done it.
-Now, in the holiday season, I lie under my trees, enjoy myself at my work, avoid the nightly scrum in the inns and the congested sands where a score of little boxes per acre spoil the sound of the sea and the wind in the reeds above the tide-line.
+You had fond memories of a place you knew all your life, instead of turning oneself into a mechanical nerve-centre hoping to find the ideal over the next hill, somewhere work, avoid the nightly scrum in the inns and the congested sands where a score of little boxes per acre spoil the sound of the sea and the wind in the reeds above the tide-line.